 Breast reduction is a reconstructive surgical procedure to reduce the size of very large breasts.
 Those in need are often plagued with back and neck pain, skin irritations and deep grooves created by bra straps.
-Breast reduction surgery is often performed to help a woman relieve physical discomfort as opposed to achieve cosmetic enhancement.
-In this procedure, the breasts are enhanced cosmetically, with breast tissue reshaped for a lovely, round look, with nipple size, shape, and location corrected so your breasts look fresh and youthful.
+Breast reduction is often performed to help a woman relieve physical discomfort as opposed to achieving cosmetic enhancement.
+In this procedure, the breasts are enhanced cosmetically, with breast tissue reshaped for a lovely, round look, with nipple size, shape, and location corrected so your breasts look fresh, lifted and youthful.

 Dr. Parker excels at reconstructive plastic surgery and recognizes the medical need of a breast reduction while also making sure to deliver a pleasing aesthetic outcome.
 He is highly-skilled as well as compassionate and will take the time with you to make sure all your worries are at ease.